Defining Security Invariants

 }

-In this example, the condition is excluding a specific AWS Identity Center role that’s dedicated to the procurement team.
-WildCards in the place of the AWS Account ID and AWS SSO role suffix allows the SCP to apply to all accounts.
-Marketplace is one of those services that will probably be managed via ClickOps, so using Identity Center roles makes sense.d
+In this example, the condition excludes a specific AWS Identity Center role dedicated to the procurement team.
+Using WildCards instead of the AWS Account ID and AWS SSO role suffix allows the SCP to apply to all accounts.
+Marketplace is one of those services that will probably be managed via ClickOps, so using Identity Center roles makes sense.

 Public Buckets

-Invariant: “Only the Security and Privacy team may make an S3 Bucket Public”
+Invariant: “Only buckets approved by the Security and Privacy team may be made public.”

 {